utakamo/oasis/README.md

 > root@OpenWrt~# opkg install uhttpd-mod-ubus
 > ```

+Oasis supports RPC functionality.
+If you want to use the RPC feature, please check the RPC radio button on the Oasis settings page.
 ![Image](https://github.com/user-attachments/assets/b2575171-d005-4536-b905-cd69c083e43a)

 The following is an example of message request and response exchange utilizing Oasis's RPC function.
 The assumed router credentials are as follows: